ktorio/ktor-documentation/topics/client-webrtc.md

 The WebRTC client in Ktor enables real-time peer-to-peer communication in multiplatform projects.
 With WebRTC, you can build features such as:

-- Video and voice calls
+* Video and voice calls
-- Multiplayer games
+* Multiplayer games
-- Collaborative applications (whiteboards, editors, etc.)
+* Collaborative applications, such as whiteboards and editors
-- Low-latency data exchange between clients
+* Low-latency data exchange between clients

 ## Add dependencies {id="add-dependencies"}